hiiamboris/red-wiki/REP|WIP-XXXX---REPL-Enhancements.md

 red>> complement
 ```

-Also required would be a new key combination to cycle backwards (Maybe CTRL+TAB).
+Also required would be a new key combination to cycle backwards (Maybe CTRL+TAB, or SHIFT+TAB).
 This would be especially useful if by mistake you pressed an extra TAB and if you do not want to waste time to go through the whole cycle.

 ### Line Editing